Testing and Diagnosis at IVF New Jersey

 A hysteroscopy may be indicated if something suspicious is seen within the uterine cavity on HSG or SHG.
 This surgical procedure is performed in an ambulatory setting at IVF New Jersey and is useful for removing polyps, fibroids, septums, and scar tissue from the uterus, as well as for opening proximal obstructions of the fallopian tubes that may be causing infertility.
 You will lie down as when you have a Pap smear.
 A speculum will be placed in the vaginal area and your cervix will be gently dilated using cervical dilators.
 A camera will be placed through the cervix into the uterine cavity.
 If anything suspicious is seen, it will be surgically repaired.
 When the infertility procedure is completed in Somerset , Hamilton, Short Hills, or Freehold, you will be taken to the recovery room and allowed to leave IVF New Jersey after a period of observation.

 1. Semen analysis

 A semen analysis is a test used to evaluate a man’s fertility potential.
 Your husband will be asked to collect a specimen via masturbation into a container provided by your physician.
 He can produce the specimen either at the offices of IVF New Jersey or at home.
-If he produces the specimen at home, it is important that he delivers it to our andrology lab at IVF New Jersey in Somerset within 1 hour.
+If he produces the specimen at home, it is important that he delivers it to any of our offices within 1 hour.
 We generally recommend that the specimen be produced no less than 2 days and no longer then 5 days after the last act of ejaculation.